JiayanL/ludobots/README.md

 # ludobots - Assignment 6

 # Button
 Run search.py to run the evolutions and see the evolved robot.

 Or you can run button.py

 Example:

 ```python3 search.py```

 ```python3 button.py ```

+# Documentation
+## Robot Structure

+## Link

+## Joints

+## Synapses

 # What I did